sicamois/amplify-form/README.md

 - `'message:required'`: Gives feedback to the user signaling that a required field is empty.
 It appears under the field as _'${fieldname} ${required}'_ (for example _'name required'_). _Default_: `'required'`
 - '`message:select'`: Text that appears in all `<select>`.
 Warning : this apply to single and multi select_Default_: `'Select'`
 - `'message:submitAction'`: The text of the `submit button`. _Default_: `'Create'`
+- `'message:creating'`: The appearing while the record is created in the backend. _Default_: `'Creating Item...'`

 **Example:**